 - Preheat oven to 350˚F.

-- For cake: Place flour, baking powder, baking soda, and salt into a mixing bowl.
+- Place flour, baking powder, baking soda, and salt into a mixing bowl.

-- Place sugar, butter and eggs into another mixing bowl and whisk together.
+- Place sugar, butter, honey, and eggs into another mixing bowl and whisk together.
 Pour the flour mixture into the egg mixture and whisk together until very thick and combined.

 - Gently fold in the apple and cranberries until evenly distributed.